Squirrels may look cute and graceful as they run up the trees in your yard, but they can also be dangerous, destructive, and damn annoying too!

 Unfortunately, the latter might be dangerous to both you and the squirrel as you may need a permit depending on the wildlife laws in your state.
 Live traps must also be checked regularly, as it would be cruel to let the squirrels starve.
 Kill traps are more humane than live traps (assuming you will not be checking them regularly) since they will kill the animal quickly and safely.

 You may also place box traps in the yard to catch squirrels before they enter the house.
-Do not use kill traps outside, as you run the risk of capturing other animals.
+Do not use kill traps outside, as you risk capturing other animals.

 Whatever trap you decide to use, check out this squirrel bait guide to improve your chances of catching them.